Marlboro – Find your new home today in Monmouth County, NJ.

 The Marlboro Township Public School District provides education for K-8 students.
 There is 1 pre-school, 5 elementary schools in addition to 2 middle schools.
 High school children will attend one of the six high schools in the Freehold Regional High School District.
 Children will attend the high school according to boundaries set by the district and most, but not all, will attend the school in their town.

 There are specialized Learning Centers in each of the six high schools for students who are talented and highly motivated.
 Any student from the region is eligible to enroll however there is a competitive admission process.
+Accordingly, all students who apply will not be admitted.

 SAT scores at all of the high schools consistently exceed state and national averages.
 More than 87 percent of the district’s students pursue higher education.